aindilis/free-life-planner/README.md

 ## Expected User Base

-The use cases go on and on, it is, afterall, a *LIFE* planner, and life is quite varied at times.

-There are few user bases that are expected to benefit more strongly from this system than others.
+There are few user bases that should benefit more from this system than others:

 + People with disabilities such as pervasive developmental disorders.